 Mr. Hagerty’s department is responsible for recruiting business and industry to the state as well as Tennessee’s overall economic growth.
 His department is focused on Governor Haslam’s mission to make Tennessee the number one state in the Southeast for high quality jobs.

 Mr. Hagerty has led landmark recruitment efforts for Tennessee, including North American facilities for Hankook Tire and UBS Financial Services.
 His department has also landed major expansions for the state from global automotive suppliers like Magneti Marelli and Calsonic Kansei, as well as OEMs Volkswagen, Nissan and General Motors.
-During Mr. Hagerty’s tenure, the department has secured commitments from the private sector to create nearly 60,000 jobs in Tennessee.
+During Mr. Hagerty’s tenure, the department has secured commitments from the private sector to create approximately 75,000 jobs in Tennessee.

 In 2011, Governor Haslam asked Mr. Hagerty to take responsibility for the Tennessee Film, Entertainment and Music Commission.
 Under his leadership, the Commission’s board was configured to more deeply engage the state’s significant music industry.
 Mr. Hagerty and his team worked closely with the industry and legislature to retool the state’s film industry incentives to simplify and broaden access.
 He has commission staff refocused on the convergence of music, entertainment and film to target outsized returns for the state.
 The ABC hit series “Nashville” is an example of this convergence, where the restructured incentives were leveraged with exceptional results.
 The television show now airs in more than 50 countries and touches millions of viewers every week.

 During his service, Mr. Hagerty has also broadened the state’s portfolio of economic development tools, adding programs focused on foreign direct investment, exports and entrepreneurism.